 Exercising is definitely good for us, and when you quit smoking, you will probably find that your workouts get a lot easier, since you will not get out of breath as quickly as you did when you were a smoker.
 Since smoking causes the heart and lungs to work harder, it is no surprise that working out is not a favorite hobby of many smokers, since they get breathless easier and may even experience pain or discomfort when taking part in physical activity.

 If you are currently in the process of quitting smoking, then taking up exercise more often can be a great way to distract yourself from your cravings.
-If you can, the best idea is to join an indoor gym, since it’s highly unlikely that you’ll be able to smoke inside, so you probably won’t even think about cigarettes during your workout.
+If you can, the best idea is to join an indoor gym, since it’s highly unlikely that you’ll be able to smoke inside, so you probably won’t even think about cigarettes during your workout or take your dog out for their daily exercise need.
 In addition, exercising is great for combatting some of the underlying reasons for starting smoking, such as stress and anxiety.
 Since physical activity releases ‘feel good’ endorphins in your brain and body, you’ll feel much happier and more relaxed after a workout, which can help lessen the need to smoke.

 #7.
 Listen To Music